RealTimeLogic/LSP-Examples/MysqlAndRedis/README.md

 **Note:** if you use WSL2, the Mako Server must also run on WSL2.
 It's possible to run the Mako Server on Windows, but you would need to set up a proxy using the netsh command.
 When using WSL2, you can use your browser on Windows, but do not navigate to localhost; navigate to the WSL2 IP address, which can be found by running the ipconfig command.

-## Using the MySQL Driver
+## Using the Database Drivers

 ### Sockets in the Barracuda App server

 Sockets within BAS operate in a blocking mode by default.
 Consequently, the drivers will use blocking socket calls unless they are encapsulated within a [ba.socket.event()](https://realtimelogic.com/ba/doc/en/lua/auxlua.html#ba_socket_event) call.
-It is important to note that blocking sockets should only be used within an LSP (Lua Server Page).
+It is important to note that blocking sockets should only be used within an LSP ([Lua Server Page](https://realtimelogic.com/ba/doc/en/GettingStarted.html#LSPAndCSP)).
 The two LSP examples provided demonstrate the correct usage of blocking sockets.
 For any other cases, as previously discussed, it is imperative to wrap your code with a `ba.socket.event()` call, transforming the code execution into a non-blocking Cosocket operation.

 ### MySQL Persistent Database Connection Example